vulnersCom/splunk-vulners/vulners-lookup/README.txt

 To use the app you need to install app itself on search_head and forwarders and set up 'vulners' index as forwarder depends on it and stores found data there.

+You can also watch a short video on installation process here - https://vimeo.com/440607980

 1) Installation on search head